Join us throughout the year and learn more about real climate solutions.

-This webinar will share ways that you can get involved in promoting clean, safe, all-electric buildings, including looking at how gas is currently used in buildings, its impacts on our health (especially indoors) and safety, and the prospects and implications of phasing it out.
+This webinar shared ways to get involved in promoting clean, safe, all-electric buildings, including looking at how gas is currently used in buildings, its impacts on our health (especially indoors) and safety, and the prospects and implications of phasing it out.

 The Climate Commitment Act, the Clean Fuel Standard, the HEAL Act and new policies to address natural gas pollution were all built around the simple idea that we can make things better.
-Join us as we dive deep into these new policies.
-We are joined by Paula Sardinas of Washington Build Back Black Alliance and David Mendoza of The Nature Conservancy.
+In this conversation we took a deep dive into these new policies.
+Our guests were Paula Sardinas of Washington Build Back Black Alliance and David Mendoza of The Nature Conservancy.

 It was a honor to speak with Michael Regan, the 16th Administrator of the Environmental Protection Agency.
 We had a great discussion that looked at the breadth and depth of the EPA's new direction.
 Administrator Regan touched on the need to refocus on the integrity of science; the intersections of water and climate policy and need for leadership from the states; Regan's commitment and background in environmental justice; and an overview of achievements in the first 100 days of the Biden-Harris Administration.

 New Moves for Climate Progress | March 3, 2021

 Inflection Point: Climate Leaders Live | Dec 3, 2020